Can the FHT Stove be connected to a 'Combi' central heating system?

 controls that detect whether there is sufficient heat demand elsewhere to distribute heat,

-What happens if the radiators are off?
+What happens if the radiators are turned off?

 See answer above - if there is not a heat demand the FHT Stove simply reverts to sending